ManuelBehrendt/Mera.jl/docs/src/01_hydro_First_Inspection.md

 For convenience, all the fields from the info-object above (InfoType) are now also accessible from the object with "gas.info" and the scaling relations from code to cgs units in "gas.scale".
-The minimum und maximum level of the loaded data, the boxlength, the selected ranges and number of the hydrovariables are also retained.
+The minimum and maximum level of the loaded data, the box length, the selected ranges and number of the hydro variables are retained.

 A minimum density or sound speed can be set for the loaded data (e.g. to overwrite negative densities) and is then represented by the fields smallr and smallc of the object *gas* (here).
 An example: